Jennleetaylor/Challenge2/loan_qualifier_app/README.md

     return credit_score, debt, income, loan_amount, home_value

- 4. Use the qualifiying loans function to determine which loans the user qualifies for based on the loan qualificaion criteria: def find_qualifying_loans(bank_data, credit_score, debt, income, loan, home_value):
+ **4. Use the qualifiying loans function to determine which loans the user qualifies for based on the loan qualificaion criteria:**

+  def find_qualifying_loans(bank_data, credit_score, debt, income, loan, home_value):
     """Determine which loans the user qualifies for.

     Loan qualification criteria is based on: